InmaculadaRM/InmaculadaRM.github.io/README.txt

 © Pictures of Alba by Inma Ruiz .
 All rights reserved.

-I don´t know much of HTML or CSS, but I was able to do this website thanks to the tutorial by Sarah Schöttler :
+I don´t know much of HTML or CSS, but I was able to do this website thanks to the tutorial:
-Build your personal or project website with GitHub Pages. from the Centre of Data and Society of The university of Edinburgh
+Build your personal or project website with GitHub Pages. by Sarah Schöttler from the Centre of Data and Society of The university of Edinburgh

 I have used one of the themes designed by: HTML5 UP .
 Thanks.